juxor/afaq/markdown/secH3.md

 Bolsheviks did so as well, and they ensured that it was marginalised within a centralised system of state control based on nationalisation.

-As such, anarchists think that a utterly false dichotomy has been built up in discussions of socialism, one which has served the interests of both capitalists and state bureaucrats.
+As such, anarchists think that an utterly false dichotomy has been built up in discussions of socialism, one which has served the interests of both capitalists and state bureaucrats.
 This dichotomy is simply that the economic choices available to humanity are "private" ownership of productive means